modera/ModeraNotificationBundle/README.md

 you need to provide implementations of UserInterface which we talked about in "Installation" section of this guide.
-Once you have configured your notification you can invoke *dispatch* method and notification will be attempted to be delivered through all registered channels because we neither used *setChannels* method which accepts list of channel IDs that must be used nor specified then when invoking *dispatch* method.
+Once you have configured your notification you can invoke *dispatch* method and notification will be attempted to be delivered through all registered channels because we neither used *setChannels* method which accepts list of channel IDs that must be used nor specified them when invoking *dispatch* method.
 Here's another example how you can send a notification while specifying which channels should be used:

     $notificationCenter->createNotificationBuilder('hello world', 'test-group');